Project Registration for Queer Men – TENDER CITY: The Silent Slow Dance Project

 WHO IS THIS CALL FOR?

-Please consider participating if you are an individuals who resonates with the project’s themes of tenderness, vulnerability, and public queer intimacy.
-These men—of all expressions, including trans and non-binary identities—will be invited to participate in a facilitated workshop and public slow dance activation as noted in the schedule below.
+Please consider participating if you are an individual who resonates with the project’s themes of tenderness, vulnerability, and public queer intimacy.
+These men—of all expressions, including trans and non-binary identities—will be invited to participate in a facilitated workshop followed by a public slow dance activation as noted in the schedule below.